OwenLarsAsh/StarWarsRolodex/README.md

 Set **M3_HOME** to the path of the unzipped folder of Maven Add to the system level **PATH** variable to include **%M3_HOME%\bin**

+### Install VS Code
+Download the latest VS Code from here: https://code.visualstudio.com/download I would grab the x64 bit user version.
+Otherwise it grabs the 32b version.

+Then you'll need to install the Java extension bundle.
+Instructions can be found here: https://code.visualstudio.com/docs/java/extensions

+This should automatically pick up on the installation of the components above and everything should be good to go :)